sa-mw-dach/manuela/docs/module-machine-learning-ODS.md

 You should now see the Dashboard of the RHODS.
 Under the menu point "Applications -> Enabled" you see the all the applications that you can lunch.
 In our case you have to look for "JupyterHub".
 Then press "Launch application"

-Option 1: Loade necessary data through a Terminal
+Option 1: Load necessary data through a Terminal

 In your newly created JupyterHub you know need to create a new tab.
 Click on blue button with the "+" in it and choose under the headline "Other" a "Terminal"